clarissalabrum/math4610-1/chapter01/examples.md

 differential equation, the algorithm is not likely to be very useful.
 The goal should be solve as many initial value problems as possible which results in a robust algorithm.
 This means that a user will be able to solve many different initial value problems with the same code.

-Question from the Boss: "Hey I have this problem that is almost the same.
-Can you produce the same result for this other deal?

 4. **Stability of Algorithms Developed:** An important problem in scientific computing is the stability of the implementations of the algorithms one needs in the approximate solution of mathematical problems.
 There are many uses of the term "stability" in